← Principles

 But there's more to it than that.

 Not only do bigger opportunities imply inequality, they also require more upfront investment.
-A lemonade stand can be opened in an hour, but the next big tech empire might take decades to build.
+A lemonade stand can be opened in an hour, but the next big tech empire might take decades to reach its potential.

 This means long periods of time, burning through resources, with no concrete signs of success.